-- a.
+- 2. Children with a sibling attending Avanti House Primary School or Avanti House Secondary School at the time of application.
+Details of sibling to be include in the Common Application Form submitted to the Local Authority. - 3.
+Children of a member of the School's staff who: - a.
 Has been employed at the School for two or more years at the time of application; and/or - b.
 Was recruited to fill a vacant post for which there was a demonstrable skill shortage.